AdaCore/spark2014/docs/ug/alfa.rst

 the absence of functional property definitions, the parts of an Ada program that are in the Alfa subset can still be proven free of run-time errors.

-Alfa is supported in the tools GNATtest and GNATprove, aiming respectively at unit testing and unit proof of Ada subprograms.
+Alfa is supported in the GNAT compiler, as well as tools GNATtest and GNATprove, aiming respectively at unit testing and unit proof of Ada subprograms.
 Annotations that specify the functional behavior of the program can be executed, or not, during a run of the program, and a failure to match the expected behavior results then in an error being reported at run time through the exception mechanism.
 The tool GNATtest automates the generation of a test harness and the verification that a user-provided test procedure implements a specified formal test-case.
 The same annotations can be analyzed statically with GNATprove to show that the program is free from run-time errors and that it follows its expected behavior.
 A crucial feature of GNATprove is that it interprets annotations exactly like they are interpreted at run time during tests.
 In particular, their executable semantics includes the verification of run-time checks, which can be verified statically with GNATprove.
 GNATprove can perform additional verifications on the specification of the expected behavior itself, and its correspondence to the code.

 Currently, Alfa is only concerned with sequential execution of subprograms.
 A future version of Alfa could include support of tasking with restrictions